Zaphoood/Maexchen/README.md

 `--c-thres` | `CounterThresholdPlayer` | Effective against `CounterThresholdPlayer` `--tracking` | `TrackingPlayer` | Tracks other players' behavior

-The number of players can be specified as well.
+The number of player instances of each class can be specified as well.
 For example, in order to start a simulation with two players of type `DummyPlayer`, and three of type `CounterDummyPlayer`, run
 ```
 python3.9 main.py n_reps --dummy 2 --c-dummy 3